adamchainz/pytest-restrict/README.rst

 --------

-This plugin allows you to restrict the test types allowed to ensure they inherit from one of a given list of unittest classes, or are function-based tests.
-You might need this on large projects where you have custom test classes that developers can forget about.
+This plugin allows you to restrict the test types allowed to ensure they inherit from one of a given list of classes.
+You might need this on large projects where you have custom test classes that developers might forget about.

 About
 -----

-I developed this feature in a closed source Nose plugin whilst working on the main Django project at YPlan.
-We had some custom enhancements and fixes on top of the Django test classes, but developers sometimes forgot about using them and instead used the built-in ``unittest``/Django classes.
+I developed this feature in a closed source Nose plugin whilst working on the big Django project at YPlan.
+We had some custom enhancements and fixes on top of the Django test classes, but developers sometimes forgot about using them and instead used the built-in ``unittest`` classes, or the plain Django ones.
 Our solution was to just make the test runner blow up if it encountered non-whitelisted test types.
 This is a Pytest port of that plugin.

 Usage
 -----